LLM-based NLG Evaluation: Current Status and Challenges: Fine-tuning LLMs

 \subsection{Fine-tuning Implementation}

-The fine-tuning process is uniformly implemented by different works on their selected open-source LLMs, like LLaMA, and respective constructed data, with some targeted settings.
+The fine-tuning process is implemented by different studies on their selected open-source foundation LLMs, like LLaMA, and respective constructed data, with some targeted settings.
 Specifically, Prometheus maintains balanced data distributions during fine-tuning, including the length and label.
 JudgeLM eliminates potential biases by randomly swapping sample pairs to be compared and randomly removing references.
 INSTRUCTSCORE utilizes GPT-4 to provide error annotations for the intermediate outputs of the fine-tuned model for further supervised reinforcement.
 And based on some preliminary experiments and manual analysis, TIGERScore determines appropriate ratios of different types of data during fine-tuning, which are claimed to be crucial by them.
 Moreover, CritiqueLLM implements separately, with and without references, and explores the effects of data and model scale.
+Themis employs additional rating-guided preference optimization after the fine-tuning process.
+Specifically, Self-Taught utilizes the evaluation results of the fine-tuned model itself for self-iterative optimization, leading to surprising improvements.
 Compared to the vanilla fine-tuning setting, these methods have improved the efficiency of model training and the robustness of evaluations.